 This contrast shows plainly the connection between Chapter 11 and the preceding chapter, which is expressed by the connecting word "And" linking the two chapters.
-Christ was a descendant of Jesse cf: Matthew 1:1-6.
+Christ was a descendant of Jesse cf: Matt.1:1-6.
+Branch is a Messianic metaphor which will be developed by other prophets also.